Photo credit: David Traver Adolphus / AutoGuide

 One of the biggest issues when it comes to seasonal tires is storing them.
 How do you store your extra tires?
 There are a few key steps to take to store your tires:

-- Find a dry cool place to store them, preferably not outside.
-If your tires are on rims, you can stack them without too much worry, just be sure to be careful so they don’t fall over or anything.
+Find a dry cool place to store them, preferably not outside.
+If your tires are on wheels, you can stack them without too much worry, just be sure to be careful so they don’t fall over.

-- If they’re not on rims, you can store them upright.
-Some recommend hanging tires, which is ideal for tires on rims, but those that aren’t can get misshapen if they’re placed on hooks for too long.
+If they’re not on wheels, you can store them upright.
+Some recommend hanging tires, which is ideal for tires on wheels, but those that aren’t can get misshapen if they’re placed on hooks for too long.

 Do You Need Winter Tires Even if You Have AWD?

 All-wheel drive doesn’t give your car super powers to overcome physics.
 Even cars with all-wheel drive should have winter tires.
-Sure, all-wheel drive systems might help provide some stability and control in slippery conditions, but there’s no way all-wheel drive will help when you need to stop or brake.
-Winter tires provide the friction to do that.
+AWD systems do help provide some stability and traction to get going in slippery conditions, but it doesn’t do anything when hit the brakes.
+Winter tires provide the friction to do that, reducing stopping distances hugely.

-Going up or down a snowy hill, even with an all-wheel-drive system, can still prove to be dangerous.
+Going up or down a snowy hill, even with an all-wheel-drive system, can be dangerous.
 A set of winter tires provides the grip necessary to drive safely in any situation involving snow and ice.

 Winter tires are a completely different breed of rubber compared to all-season and performance tires.
-Winter tires use materials like silica, that are more pliable at frigid temperatures, which is critical.
+Winter tires use materials like silica that are more pliable at frigid temperatures, which is critical.
 The tread of a tire needs to hug the road surface in order to provide maximum grip.
 Silica is also hard and abrasive, and the tiny fibers make thousands of tiny surfaces that create gripping friction not just on ice, but cold, dry road surfaces as well.

 Beyond the unique compound, winter tires feature aggressive tread patterns and siping.
 Sipes are small slits and grooves that are cut or molded into the tread of the tire.
 Winter tires have much more of these than all-season tires because they increase the surface area, which improves the grip and biting edges of the rubber.